MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/fault-domains.md

 author: cosmosdarwin
 ms.date: 09/16/2016
 ---
-# Fault domain awareness in Windows Server 2016
+# Fault domain awareness

-> Applies to: Windows Server 2016
+> Applies to: Windows Server 2019 and Windows Server 2016

 Failover Clustering enables multiple servers to work together to provide high availability – or put another way, to provide node fault tolerance.
 But today's businesses demand ever-greater availability from their infrastructure.
 To achieve cloud-like uptime, even highly unlikely occurrences such as chassis failures, rack outages, or natural disasters must be protected against.
 That's why Failover Clustering in Windows Server 2016 introduces chassis, rack, and site fault tolerance as well.

+>[!NOTE]
+>Fault domain awareness is available in Windows Server 2019 but by default, it's disabled and must be enabled through the Registry.

 Fault domains and fault tolerance are closely related concepts.
 A fault domain is a set of hardware components that share a single point of failure.
 To be fault tolerant to a certain level, you need multiple fault domains at that level.
 For example, to be rack fault tolerant, your servers and your data must be distributed across multiple racks.